dwrobel/flatcam/README.md

 - Geometry Tool Table: new tool added copy all the form fields (data) from the last tool
 - finished work on generation of a single CNC Job file (therefore a single GCODE file) even for multiple tools in Geo Tool Table
 - GCode header is added only on saving the file therefore the time generation will be reflected in the file
-- modified postprocessors to accommodate the new CNC Job file with multiple tools
+- modified preprocessors to accommodate the new CNC Job file with multiple tools
-- modified postprocessors so the last X,Y move will be to the toolchange X,Y pos (set in Preferences)
+- modified preprocessors so the last X,Y move will be to the toolchange X,Y pos (set in Preferences)
 - save_project and load_project now work with the new type of multitool geometry and cncjob objects

 10.12.2018